albertoscala/order-matching-engine/README.md

-quantity     // NUmber of units to trade type         // Order type price        // Price for the limit or stop-limit orders stopPrice    // Stop price for the stop and stop-limit orders
+quantity     // NUmber of units to trade type         // Order type price        // Price for the limit or stop-limit orders
 ```

 The messages are passed using the FIX message format.